AP US Government & Politics Score Calculator 2026

 How many examples should I include in the Argument Essay?

-Use at least two specific pieces of evidence (from required docs/cases or credible outside knowledge) plus reasoning to link each back to your claim.
+Use at least two specific pieces of evidence from required foundational documents, Supreme Court cases, or credible outside knowledge.
+Each piece of evidence should be connected back to your claim with clear reasoning

 How accurate is this calculator?